Responses to the COVID-19 pandemic in April 2020: 2 April

 Cyprus extended a ban on commercial flights with 28 countries for two weeks in order to contain the spread of the coronavirus.

 German authorities reported that 1.1 million self-employed and small business had applied for financial assistance.
 The German government already paid €1 billion in financial assistance with another €1.8 billion being approved.

 Greek authorities quarantined a migrant camp after 23 asylum seekers tested positive for the coronavirus.

 In Ireland, Tánaiste Simon Coveney extended movement restrictions limiting travel to buying groceries, exercising, and essential family visits beyond 12 April.

 Israeli Minister of Health Yaakov Litzman and his wife tested positive for COVID-19.

 The Portuguese Assembly of the Republic extended the state of emergency by another 15 days in response to a sharp rise in the death toll to 200.
 Portuguese Prime Minister Antonio Costa also announced that airports would close between 9 and 13 April, allowing only flights repatriating citizens or transporting goods.

 President of Romania Klaus Iohannis announced that Romanian doctors, nurses, and personnel dealing with the coronavirus pandemic would receive a monthly bonus of €500.

 In Russia, Mayor of Moscow Sergei Sobyanin extended a partial lockdown and movement restrictions on residents until 1 May.
 Residents of Moscow, which has been experiencing a heavy caseload, have since Monday been allowed to leave their homes only to buy food or medicine nearby, get urgent medical treatment, walk the dog or take out the rubbish.

 Spanish authorities released figures showing that 898,922 workers had lost their jobs since 12 March.
 Catalonian President Quim Torra appealed for help from the Spanish Army.

 Mayor of Istanbul Ekrem İmamoğlu called for a lockdown in response to a spike in case to 15,000, with 60% occurring in Istanbul.

-The Ukrainian government accepted Tesla CEO and philanthropist Elon Musk's offer to deliver ventilators to the Ukraine.
+The Ukrainian government accepted Tesla CEO and philanthropist Elon Musk's offer to deliver ventilators to Ukraine.

 UK Health Secretary Matt Hancock announced that the British Government would intend to build a diagnostics industry to test 100,000 people a day for the coronavirus.
 First Minister of Scotland Nicola Sturgeon admitted that the number of deaths in Scotland had been under-reported due to mistakes in notifying the Government about new fatalities.
 In response to a call by British Prime Minister Boris Johnson, several British engineers, aerospace and Formula One companies including BAE Systems, Rolls-Royce, Ford and Airbus announced that they would join forces to produce 1,500 ventilators.